-No matter what the weather conditions are, your fluid requirements increase when running long distances.
-Make sure to drink small amounts frequently throughout your run.
+No matter what the weather conditions are, your fluid requirements increase when cycling long distances.
+Make sure to drink small amounts frequently throughout the ride.
 Remember, by the time you feel thirsty, you are already dehydrated.

 Meeting new people can be intimidating, don't be afraid to strike a conversation with someone new.
-Maybe they have more running experience than you, that's okay!
-Your new friend may find your reason for running intriguing and want to donate to Helping Hands!
+Maybe they have more riding experience than you, that's okay!
+Cycling is supposed to be fun and social.
+Your new friend may find your reason for riding intriguing and want to donate to Helping Hands!
 Get out there and mingle!

 Send a thank you!
 It’s a simple thing to do, but also one of the most powerful.

 Make sure to say thank you to everyone who has supported you.
 Send emails, write personal notes and thank people in person.
 Do it every opportunity you get.

 Wiggle your toes every now and then.
 It ensures the blood flowing to your feet for good circulation, limits tension that causes cramping and fatigue, and makes you remain fluid so that you can absorb the bumps and turns of the trail.

 It’s very common for people to put things off.
 We all live busy lives and have a lot of other responsibilities on our plates.
 A little reminder nudge never hurt anyone.

 If someone has indicated that they want to donate, but hasn’t, don’t hesitate to follow-up with a phone call or reminder email.
 Especially as the time you have to fundraise for the event runs down.
 People respond to deadlines!

 Ask a neighbor for $20

 Ask 4 family members for $25 (we have a graphic that Michael created for 2018 of this)